 - Supported entry into a specific career track

 - Meaningful job experience that builds career skills

 Apprenticeships and Skilled Trades

 Learn what is required to enter into an apprenticeship or skilled trade in West Michigan.
-Median Pay, Education Needed for Entry, Supported by Muskegon Area CTC, Post-Secondary Education and Local Companies
+Information provided includes Median Pay, Education Needed for Entry, Supported by Muskegon Area CTC, Post-Secondary Education and Local Companies.

 Early College Muskegon County (ECMC) is a program that allows selected students to extend high school by one year in order to earn both their high school diploma and up to 62 college credits from Muskegon Community College (MCC) at no cost to the student.
 For more details, see the Early College Muskegon County brochure.